 I have a 2007 Cadillac CTS-V with two Kicker 12's and a nice Kicker amp to go along with it.
 Of course, this needs a bigger and stronger battery to power it, so i was wondering which would be the correct YELLOWTOP battery to go with?

-Izai, that's a great question and one we get quite often, although not necessarily specifically to the Cadillac CTS-V. When folks upgrade their car audio systems, their first thought is that they should also upgrade their battery and you are correct in thinking the OPTIMA YELLOWTOP is the correct battery for car audio applications, as they are designed and warrantied for deep-cycle use.
+Izai, that's a great question and one we get quite often, although not necessarily specifically to the Cadillac CTS-V. When folks upgrade their car audio systems, their first thought is that they should also upgrade their battery from the smaller factory-equipped Group 101 battery and you are correct in thinking the OPTIMA YELLOWTOP is the correct battery for car audio applications, as they are designed and warrantied for deep-cycle use.
 However, all lead-acid batteries mounted in an enclosed area (trunk or interior), including any in our product line, should be properly-vented to the outside air.
 Our Group 27 and 31 batteries both come with provisions for external venting, but they are significantly larger than a typical car battery and may require a custom mounting bracket in a custom location.

 The size of battery (or batteries) will depend on your application, how much you use it with your engine off and how much energy it consumes in use (how loudly you play your stereo).
 There are also some other considerations for such applications, as the best electrical system is only as strong as it's weakest link.
 The charging system (alternator) in your Cadillac CTS-V is what provides the power to your electrical accessories once your vehicle is started and it was never designed with large aftermarket stereo systems in mind.
 Your new electrical demands may overpower your charging system's ability to deliver electricity.
 If that happens, your battery or batteries will be called upon to pick up the slack.
 In the meantime, a tremendous strain is being placed on your alternator and a shorter lifespan may be the end result.
 That's why it's worthwhile considering whether or not you should also upgrade your charging system when you upgrade your stereo and battery.